IMAGES: What New Coronavirus Looks Like Under The Microscope

 But new images of the virus show us what it looks like up close.

-These images were made using scanning and transmission electron microscopes at the National Institute of Allergy and Infectious Diseases's Rocky Mountain Laboratories in Hamilton, Mont.
+These images were made using scanning and transmission electron microscopes at the National Institute of Allergy and Infectious Diseases' Rocky Mountain Laboratories in Hamilton, Mont.
 NIAID is part of the National Institutes of Health.

 NIAID notes that the images look rather similar to previous coronavirus MERS-CoV (Middle East respiratory syndrome coronavirus, which emerged in 2012) and the original SARS-CoV (severe acute respiratory syndrome coronavirus, which emerged in 2002).